keks24/set-up-my-bpro/provisioning/group_vars/README.md

 (vm) $ vi ".vault_pass"
 ```

-This is necessary since Ansible is executed within a vm, so it is not possible to have a interactive prompt.
+This is necessary since Ansible is executed within a vm, so it is not possible to have an interactive prompt.
 Using `ask_vault_pass` in the `vagrantfile` will not work!

 ## Variables
 Insert the following variables: